The Mechanics of a Sales Funnel

 Our educated hypothesis regarding our audience and how to reach that audience should improve the likelihood that they will express interest.
 Plus, remarketing to this audience will increase frequency and likelihood of conversion.
 However, not every funnel/message will be a perfect fit, which is why multiple funnels work concurrently.

 A quick poll or fun survey is a great example of a hand-raising offer.
 If someone takes the time to answer a few survey questions related to the problem that our service and/or products solve, we know that they may be interested in learning more related to that topic.
 And, hopefully, their survey/quiz answers give us additional insight into how to best communicate with them.

 If they have expressed interest, we next want to ask them to take another baby step that will help solidify their interest and provide some instant gratification and encourage them to take more steps later (when there may be more of a time/cost investment).
 Perhaps we offer free educational information, such as a white paper.
 Or a free consultation or basic service.

-Once the has begun to build a relationship with us and we have sorted out those who aren’t likely to act, it is time to make our offer.
+Once the prospect has begun to build a relationship with us and we have sorted out those who aren’t likely to act, it is time to make our offer.
 If there are those who did not take our qualifying step, then we may not want to waste our time extending our offer, since they likely won’t take a big step if they wouldn’t even take a small one.